bogpetre/geometry_vs_topography/README.md

 computed using pairwise_parcel_op for cosine similarity measures and rdm_similarity for efficient and scalable computation of geometric similarities from the derivatives of the above analyses (example scripts forthcoming)

+Once the above scripts have prepared geometric and topographic similarity measures figures can be regenerated using matlab scripts found in figures/